dkahdian/bruinplan/major-graph-spec.md

 ## Overview
 This document defines the requirements and approach for visualizing major requirements as interactive graphs.
 Major requirements are treated as "meta-courses" where all requirements are prerequisites to completing the major.

+**✅ Current Status**: Major graph visualization is fully implemented, although it is not guaranteed to be bug free.

 ## Core Concept

 ### Major as Meta-Course